zz plant

 Water

-Once you’ve bought your new ZZ plant or propagated one for yourself, you will find that growing this plant in the home is very easy indeed!
+Once you’ve bought your new ZZ plant or propagated one for yourself, you will find that growing zz plant in the home is very easy indeed!
 These plants grow from well-developed underground rhizomes and fleshy stalks, which are great adaptations for storing water and nutrients.
 That’s a clear sign that this plant is very efficient with its use of water.

 This means your plant does not need to be watered frequently and will easily survive if you forget to water it.
 The best advice is to water the plant well, but allow the soil to dry out to a depth of about 2 inches (5cm) before watering again.
 Watering once every two or three weeks throughout the year is usually about right.